 We have not implemented any support for languages other than English.
 Ideographic languages would be particularly interesting because of Steady Type’s inherent support for multistage input.

-We have implemented support for haptic feedback and voice feedback when entering/exiting keys and targets but haven’t done any user testing of those features.
+We have implemented support for haptic feedback and voice feedback when entering/exiting keys and targets but haven’t yet done any user testing of those features.

 With some adjustments Steady Type might be helpful for people with other movement disorders.
 We haven’t explored this.